 Today Ikonoskop launched their digital heir (or rather companion) to the A-Cam SP-16, the A-Cam dII.
 They call it a ‘High Definition RAW Format Motion Picture Camera’.
 It feels rock solid and very user friendly to the touch.

 It’s available from December this year at 6.950,- EUR plus VAT including all you need to get started.
 That’s HALF the price of a RED ONE body only.
-You can preorder here.
+You can could preorder here.

 Many thanks to Daniel Jonsäter who let me record his presentation.
 Thanks, Daniel!